Bookrage001/osc/resources/docs/user-guide/midi.md

 - `python 2.7`
 - [`pyo`](http://ajaxsoundstudio.com/software/pyo/) >= 0.8.3

+**Why an additionnal dependency ?**

+Providing cross-platform midi support is not trivial, as it requires os-specific compilations that cannot be automated within Open Stage Control's current packaging workflow.
+Using a python addon seems the best compromise so far : the core app remains easy to build, and the extra dependency is easy to install.

+Note: `pyo` doesn't support Windows 64bit.

 ## Setup

 When running the app, the `-m / -midi` switch must be set; it accepts the following arguments (separated by spaces):